ushahidi/platform-client-mzima/README.md

 #

 ### Installing dependencies
+You need this step whether you are developing for the web client or the mobile client.
 After cloning, change directory into the root of this repository, then install dependencies:
 ````
 npm install
 ````